penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 ### 12. Summary

-By mastering Script items, you’ve reached the **expert level of Zabbix data collection**.
+By mastering Script items, you've reached the **expert level of Zabbix data collection**.
 You now understand not just how to fetch and return data, but how to:

 * Debug effectively